ocnaar/STSMotionPlannningForPLLOs/README.md

-These scripts illustrate the implementation of a strategy based on feedback linearization for the control of the sit-to-stand movement of a minimally actuated powered lower limb orthosis (PLLO) at the hips.
+These scripts illustrate the implementation of a strategy based on feedback linearization for the control of the sit-to-stand (STS) movement of a minimally actuated powered lower limb orthosis (PLLO) at the hips.

 The complete algorithm is published in: